 - Universal Credit – if you apply on or after 1 April 2018, your household income must be less than £7,400 a year (after tax and not including any benefits you get)

-If your child is eligible for and gets Free School Meals at any time before 31 March 2023, their eligibility is protected until this date.
-From 31 March 2023, your child remains eligible until they finish the phase of education they are in.
+If your child is eligible for and gets Free School Meals at any time before 31 March 2023, their eligibility is protected until this date and your child remains eligible until they finish the phase of education they are in.
 You do not need to apply for Free School Meals again if you are already eligible at a Bournemouth School.

 If you are eligible for free school meals, our school can access the Pupil Premium Grant.
-This grant (£1320 per eligible pupil, rising to £1345 from 1 April 2020) is spent by our school to help eligible pupils reach their full potential, both academically and socially.
+This grant per eligible pupil, is spent by our school to help eligible pupils reach their full potential, both academically and socially.
 Your support in claiming income-based free school meals enables us to access this much needed, additional funding

 You are not eligible for Free School Meals if: